Strategic Financial Concepts LLC Sells 2,750 Shares of Vanguard Small-Cap ETF (NYSEARCA:VB)

-Strategic Financial Concepts LLC lessened its stake in shares of Vanguard Small-Cap ETF (NYSEARCA:VB – Free Report) by 54.2% during the fourth quarter, according to the company in its most recent disclosure with the SEC.
+Strategic Financial Concepts LLC decreased its holdings in Vanguard Small-Cap ETF (NYSEARCA:VB – Free Report) by 54.2% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 2,321 shares of the company’s stock after selling 2,750 shares during the quarter.
-Strategic Financial Concepts LLC’s holdings in Vanguard Small-Cap ETF were worth $495,000 as of its most recent SEC filing.
+Strategic Financial Concepts LLC’s holdings in Vanguard Small-Cap ETF were worth $495,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of VB.
-Resurgent Financial Advisors LLC grew its stake in shares of Vanguard Small-Cap ETF by 21.2% in the second quarter.
-Resurgent Financial Advisors LLC now owns 286 shares of the company’s stock worth $57,000 after purchasing an additional 50 shares during the last quarter.
-IFG Advisory LLC grew its stake in shares of Vanguard Small-Cap ETF by 3.1% in the fourth quarter.
-IFG Advisory LLC now owns 1,716 shares of the company’s stock worth $366,000 after purchasing an additional 52 shares during the last quarter.
-Capital Investment Advisors LLC grew its stake in shares of Vanguard Small-Cap ETF by 1.8% in the third quarter.
-Capital Investment Advisors LLC now owns 3,140 shares of the company’s stock worth $594,000 after purchasing an additional 55 shares during the last quarter.
-Neuberger Berman Group LLC boosted its position in Vanguard Small-Cap ETF by 1.0% during the fourth quarter.
-Neuberger Berman Group LLC now owns 5,559 shares of the company’s stock valued at $1,020,000 after acquiring an additional 55 shares during the last quarter.
-Finally, JT Stratford LLC boosted its position in Vanguard Small-Cap ETF by 1.8% during the second quarter.
-JT Stratford LLC now owns 3,111 shares of the company’s stock valued at $616,000 after acquiring an additional 56 shares during the last quarter.
+Other institutional investors also recently modified their holdings of the company.
+MAS Advisors LLC boosted its position in Vanguard Small-Cap ETF by 5.4% during the first quarter.
+MAS Advisors LLC now owns 16,892 shares of the company’s stock valued at $3,641,000 after acquiring an additional 863 shares during the last quarter.
+BlackRock Inc. boosted its position in Vanguard Small-Cap ETF by 98.2% during the first quarter.
+BlackRock Inc. now owns 465,982 shares of the company’s stock valued at $99,030,000 after acquiring an additional 230,835 shares during the last quarter.
+Blair William & Co.
+IL boosted its position in Vanguard Small-Cap ETF by 8.6% during the first quarter.
+Blair William & Co.
+IL now owns 36,208 shares of the company’s stock valued at $7,695,000 after acquiring an additional 2,860 shares during the last quarter.
+Sei Investments Co. boosted its position in Vanguard Small-Cap ETF by 2.0% during the first quarter.
+Sei Investments Co. now owns 12,118 shares of the company’s stock valued at $2,726,000 after acquiring an additional 233 shares during the last quarter.
+Finally, Vanguard Group Inc. boosted its position in Vanguard Small-Cap ETF by 0.7% during the first quarter.
+Vanguard Group Inc. now owns 310,039 shares of the company’s stock valued at $65,889,000 after acquiring an additional 2,189 shares during the last quarter.

 Vanguard Small-Cap ETF Stock Up 0.3 %